Sailing on the Wadden Sea

 The Wadden sea has a totally different character than the IJsselmeer.
 The untouched nature and the countless sandbanks make it possible to anchor and enjoy a stunning star sea above your head at night.

 The captain passionately teaches you to navigate, steer the ship and hoist the sails.
 You will be carried away in the stories of the ocean, that have been passed on from father to son for centuries

 Traditionally, the flat-bottomed boats like ours used to sail the coasts of Holland.
 Flat bottoms are so called because they have a flat bottom without a keel.
 As a result, they have little depth and can sail through gullies that are inaccessible to other ships and lie dry on a sandbank.

 The Wadden Sea (Frisian: Waadsee, German: Wattenmeer, Danish: Vadehavet) is the inland sea between the Wadden Islands and the mainland of the Netherlands, Germany and Denmark.
 The area has developed over thousands of years and stretches between Den Helder in the Netherlands and Esbjerg in Denmark.

 The Dutch Wadden sea region consists of 7 islands and is listed as a UNESCO heritage site.
-That makes sense because the area is rich in diverse flora and fauna.
+This makes sense, as the area is rich in special flora and fauna.
 Seals swim freely in nature and the various birds hide behind wild bushes.

 Sailing with the Waterwolf is really enjoying the most beautiful surroundings the Netherlands has to offer.
 Enjoy nature and the elements on a beautiful ship.
 Being on a journey and experiencing unique moments.
 Actively relax and experience what a skipper goes through.
 All this has been completely taken care of with the hospitality of Olaf and Nicci.
 Delicious food, more than fine stay on the boat and everything very cosy!